Business Administration (BUS)

 BUS 2990.
 Special Topics.
 1-18 Credits.

 BUS 2991.
-Internship.
-1-3 Credits.
+Professional Experience.
+1-18 Credits.

 On-site supervised work experience combined with a structured academic learning plan directed by a faculty member or a faculty-staff team in which a faculty member is the instructor of record, for which academic credit is awarded.
 Offered at department discretion.
-Prerequisites: Concurrent internship; Instructor permission.
+Prerequisites: Concurrent internship, Instructor permission.

 BUS 2993.
 Independent Study.
 1-18 Credits.